AhmadALi-glitch/AhmadALi-glitch/README.md

 Hello, my name is ahmad
 I'm a Fronte End Developer
-I use vue in my job, and a bit of Angular passionate about contributing to open-source projects to learn and help
+I use vue and react
+passionate about contributing to open-source projects to learn and help